 Easily.
 The R2 Sud train runs every 20–30 minutes from Barcelona Sants and Passeig de Gràcia, taking around 35–40 minutes each way.
 Many locals do exactly this on summer weekends: train down for lunch and a swim, train back in the evening.

-Castelldefels and Calella are both good family options: long sandy beaches, calm water, plenty of restaurants and amenities.
+Castelldefels and Calella are both excellent family options: long sandy beaches, calm water, plenty of restaurants and amenities.
+Castelldefels is the easiest (just 20 minutes by train, station 200 metres from the sand).
 Caldes d'Estrac is a quieter alternative for families who prefer something more low-key.

 Sitges and Sant Pol de Mar both have outstanding food scenes — Sitges for cava and traditional Catalan seafood, Sant Pol for a small village with a serious gastronomic reputation.
 Both are a proper destination for lunch as well as the beach.